Malaspina Expedition: Aftermath

-Unfortunately, Malaspina's political judgment led him to take part in a failed conspiracy to overthrow Spain's Prime Minister Godoy, and he was arrested on November 23 on charges of plotting against the state.
-After an inconclusive trial on April 20, 1796, Charles IV decreed that Malaspina be stripped of rank and imprisoned in the isolated fortress of San Antón in La Coruña, Galicia (Spain), where he remained from 1796 to 1802, when he was finally freed at the end of 1802, although on the condition that he was exiled from Spain.
+Unfortunately, Malaspina's political judgment led him to take part in a failed conspiracy to overthrow Spain's Prime Minister Godoy, and he was arrested on 23 November on charges of plotting against the state.
+After an inconclusive trial on 20 April 1796, Charles IV decreed that Malaspina be stripped of rank and imprisoned in the isolated fortress of San Antón in La Coruña, Galicia (Spain), where he remained from 1796 to 1802, when he was finally freed at the end of 1802, although on the condition that he was exiled from Spain.

 It was estimated that the reports of the expedition would fill seven large volumes when published, at a cost of two million reales (250 000 Spanish dollars or about £12 500).
 José de Bustamante attempted to have the journal and reports of the expedition published, but the cost was beyond the resources of the Spanish treasury, particularly its naval budget, during the years of strife that followed Malaspina’s arrest.
 There was some contemporary publication, but it took two hundred years for the bulk of the records of the expedition to be published.

 A large portion of the documents meant to be used as source material for the publication of Malaspina's expedition remained scattered in archives to the present day.
 A significant number of documents are lost, and those that survive are often in a rough, semi-edited form.
 Alexander von Humboldt, an admirer of Malaspina, wrote, "this able navigator is more famous for his misfortunes than for his discoveries."
 The notes made by the expedition’s botanist, Luis Née, while he was at Port Jackson in 1793 were published in 1800.
 Dionisio Alcalá Galiano’s journal of his survey of the straits between Vancouver Island and the mainland, carried out as part of the Malaspina expedition, was published in 1802 with all mention of Malaspina’s name excised.
 In 1809, José Espinosa y Tello published the astronomical and geodesic observations made during the expedition in a two-volume work that also contained an abbreviated narrative of the voyage.
-This narrative was translated into Russian and published by Admiral Adam von Krusenstern St. Petersburg in 1815.
+This narrative was translated into Russian and published by Admiral Adam Johann von Krusenstern in St Petersburg in 1815.
 The journal of Malaspina’s voyage was first published in Russian translation by Krusenstern in successive issues of the official journal of the Russian Admiralty between 1824 and 1827 (a copy of the manuscript had been obtained by the Russian ambassador in Madrid in 1806).
 The journal of Francisco Xavier de Viana, second-in-command of the Atrevida was published in Montevideo in 1849.
 Bustamante’s journal was published in 1868 in the official journal of the Directorate of Hydrography.
 An abbreviated account of the Malaspina expedition, consisting mostly of his journal, "Diario de Viaje", was published in Madrid in 1885 by Pedro de Novo y Colson.
 Malaspina’s journal was published in another edition in Madrid in 1984.